 4. Be original and do not plagiarize.
 That one is so important, it bears repeating: Be original and do not plagiarize.
 Keyword-obsessed content mills are everywhere, and users are getting tired of searching for information only to see the identical article with identical information everywhere they go.
 A good blog needs to be original and fresh.
 You may want to periodically review your own work to make sure you are not inadvertently duplicating content, and if you do want to use someone else’s work, make sure you get permission.
 Plagiarism, of course, is theft.
 It’s illegal, and it has destroyed many a writing career.
 On that topic…

 5. Watch for unethical, lazy bloggers who are stealing your blog copy.
 Do a periodic content search and compare.
 There are a number of helpful (and free!) copy check tools out there, but often a simple Google search will expose the culprit.
 A direct request to the website owner may get your content removed, but take legal steps if you need to.
-It’s yours: protect it.
+It’s yours.
+What to do if your Content is Stolen: protect it.

 6. Enable comments and links.
 The very best blogs invite dialogue from readers.
 When readers comment on your blog, they are going to come back to see if their words had any impact.
 Respond to comments to let readers know their opinion is valued and you will soon build reader loyalty.